-A variable rate home loan is one where the interest rate will vary based on the current state of the market.
+A variable rate home loan is one where the interest rate will vary based on the market.
+If the Reserve Bank of Australia (RBA) puts the cash rate up, your interest rate will most likely rise too.
+If the cash rate goes down, so will your interest rate.
 Lenders offer it as an alternative to fixed-rate loans.
-If you go for a fixed-rate loan, the interest rate will remain the same for a set time, usually up to five years.
+If you go for a fixed-rate loan, the interest rate will remain the same for a set time, usually one, three or five years.

 Some experts point out that variable home loan rates are better in the long run.
-If the interest rate goes up, your interest will go up, too.
-However, if it goes down, the interest rate will decrease.
-In this second case, you’ll end up paying less.
+If the interest rate goes up, your interest will go up, too and so will your repayments.
+However, if it goes down, the interest rate will decrease and your repayments will also decrease.
+In this second case, you’ll end up paying less in the short term.

 There’s another thing to consider when choosing what type of rate to go for.
 When you take out a fixed-rate loan, the interest rate you get reflects the state of the market at that time.
 If the interest rates are on the rise when you get a loan, you’ll end up saving more than you would at a variable rate.

 When interest rates are declining, your repayments will be lower.
 Variable rates can prove to be a good choice in this uncertain economic climate.
-With variable rate home loans, banks often give certain extra features, too.
+With variable rate home loans, banks often offer extra features, too, such as:

 • Unlimited redraws on repayments made early.
 This allows you to withdraw any money you have deposited in advance from your account.